SivaAdithya10/idfc-fame-5/README.md

     }
     ```
 6.  **Additionally, check your Django server logs.** The `TransactionSerializer` has been modified to log detailed validation errors to the console when a `400 Bad Request` occurs.
 This will provide precise information about missing or invalid fields.
-7. 6. **Additionally, check your Django server logs.** The `TransactionSerializer` has been modified to log detailed validation errors to the console when a `400 Bad Request` occurs.
-This will provide precise information about missing or invalid fields.
 7. Adjust the data sent from your frontend to match the serializer's requirements based on these error messages.